PowerOne can handle multiple data types. One of those is tables. A table is a collection of numbers that all relate to each other.

 Note that entering only a single occurrence is optional and doesn't appear in the template.
 In bracket notation, it looks like this:

-When entering tables, the value displayed is also the value stored.
+In version 6.2 and earlier when entering tables, the value displayed is also the value stored.
 This is different from number variables which store their entire value and only show you a portion of them.
 To store as much of the value as possible (approximately 12 places at most), set **Places** to float in the **details**.
 If you prefer to show a certain number of decimal places, however, set Places to a specific number of places.
 All values in the table, except columns marked as occurrences, will be rounded to that number of decimal places.
 Occurrence columns are always truncated to 0 decimal places.

 While there are some specific [https://.../t/help_functions_tables|math functions] for tables, such as item(), length() and width() in the examples above, tables can generally be used with any math functions that also work for individual numbers.
 When individual numbers are used then individual number results are returned.
 When a table is involved, a table is returned.
 For instance, you can add two numbers, a number to a table or add two tables: